hengjie-yang/DSO_CRC_Design_for_TBCCs/README.md

 # DSO_CRC_Design_for_TBCCs
 This repository implements the algorithms proposed in ISIT 2020 submissions to design DSO CRCs for TBCCs.

+## Updates
+- 02-18-21: Fixed a bug in Search_DSO_CRC.m.
+The bug was that the previous function outputs the reversed version of the DSO CRC polynomial.

 ## Purpose of this repository
 The objective of this repo is to find the distance-spectrum-optimal (DSO) CRC polynomial for a given rate-*1/n* tail-biting convolutional code (TBCC) of trellis length *N*.